BrrunaRibeiro/password-manager/README.md

 SOLUTION: As an alternative, the account to be updated is first DELETED and then ADDED with the newest data.
 The code now behaves as expected.

+- If you request to see an Specific account that was added twice, it only returns the first found row in the sheet.
+  - Solution: Store all matching accounts in a list before printing it.

 ## Unfixed bugs

-- If you request to see an Specific account that was added twice, it only returns the first found row in the sheet.
+- None.

 ## Features to add in the future

 - New random password generation.
 - Import Colorama for a better view and usage.
 - Security features such as Master Password or Multi-factor Authentication to access the program.
+- Import Fernet(cryptography) for Security.